Linuxfabrik/monitoring-plugins/check-plugins/sshd-logfile/README.md

 going past. sshd writes no severity into its lines, so what is reported is what this check recognizes; anything else it wrote is read but not counted.
-The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`).
-Without `--server-log` the check takes the first of the usual authentication logs of the distributions that exists, and falls back to the journal of the sshd unit where there is none.
+The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`). `--server-log` may be given several times, and everything named is then read as one window.
+Without it the check takes the first of the usual authentication logs of the distributions that exists and reads the journal of the sshd unit along with it, because sshd logs to its standard error until it has loaded its host keys: a rejected configuration, a host key it could not read and the "no hostkeys available" it exits with never reach the syslog file, and nothing a running sshd logs reaches the journal on a host that has a syslog daemon.
+What both hold is counted once.
 The most recent rotated file is read along with the live one, so the window does not end where logrotate last ran.
-Note that sshd logs to its standard error until it has loaded its host keys, so a rejected configuration, a host key it could not read and the "no hostkeys available" it exits with never reach the syslog file.
-They show up only when the unit is read (`--server-log=systemd:sshd.service`).
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit